 An easement is defined as a right to use or access another person's property without having ownership of it.
 Essentially a private right of way, an easement allows those who have no other route to a public highway to use private lanes or driveways in order to reach them.
 If you cannot access your property directly by a public road then there will most likely be an easement in your Title Deeds.
 This will give you the right to pass and re-pass over a lane or driveway which leads to a public highway.

-I have set out below some common examples:
+Below I have set out some common examples of easements:

-The problems I have outlined may amount to little more than minor irritations.
-Depending on the relationship you have with your neighbours, they may easily be resolved by speaking direct to them and reminding them of the actual right of way if indeed there is one at all..
+In the majority of cases easements cause no problems to the properties that are affected by them.
+However, disputes do sometimes occur and in these circumstances prompt action with the assistance of Clough & Willis can ensure that matters are resolved quickly.
+Some of the problems I have outlined may amount to little more than minor irritations.
+Depending on the relationship you have with your neighbours, issues may be easily resolved by speaking directly to them and reminding them of the actual right of way if one exists at all.

-I always aim to resolve a situation amicably, where possible.
-Equally, where action is required to deal with a difficult and obstructive neighbour, I will take and guide you through the process be it through the Courts or a determination by the Adjudicator of the Land Registry.
-If you require any further advice or assistance on such matters please contact me Fiona Gaskell, on freephone 0800 083 0815 or by email Fiona.Gaskell@clough-willis.co.uk .
+I always aim to resolve disputes amicably, whereever possible.
+When action is required to deal with a difficult and obstructive neighbour, I will guide you through the process whether your case is dealt with in court of by the Adjudicator of the Land Registry.